Mitochondrial Myopathies (MM)

 A mitochondrial encephalomyopathy typically includes some of the above-mentioned symptoms of myopathy (muscle disease) plus one or more neurological symptoms.
 Again, these symptoms show a great deal of individual variability in both type and severity.

 Hearing impairment, migraine-like headaches, and seizures are among the most common symptoms of mitochondrial encephalomyopathy.
-In at least one syndrome, headaches and seizures often are accompanied by stroke-like episodes.
+In at least one syndrome (MELAS), headaches and seizures are often accompanied by stroke-like episodes.

 In addition to affecting the musculature of the eye, a mitochondrial encephalomyopathy can affect the eye itself and parts of the brain involved in vision.
 For instance, vision loss due to optic atrophy (shrinkage of the optic nerve) or retinopathy (degeneration of some of the cells that line the back of the eye) is a common symptom of mitochondrial encephalomyopathy.
 These effects are more likely to cause serious visual impairment.